 - FHCRC does not require OSP signature on progress report materials / Letter of Intent for non-competing years.

 Whether an eGC1 is required for a progress report or not, don’t forget to update the personnel section of the original eGC1 whenever personnel join or leave a research project.

-Personnel added to an eGC1 will need to complete a disclosure in the Financial Interest Disclosure System (FIDS).
+Personnel added to an eGC1 will need to complete disclosure in the Financial Interest Disclosure System (FIDS).